xendarboh/xendev/README.md

 - [zoxide](https://github.com/ajeetdsouza/zoxide): A smarter cd command
 - and more...

-Additionally (and optionally), the following are provided by the X11 base image.
+Additionally (and optionally), the following are within the X11 base image:

 - [Xfce](https://gitlab.xfce.org/xfce): A lightweight desktop environment for UNIX-like operating systems.
 It aims to be fast and low on system resources, while still being visually appealing and user friendly.
 - [kitty](https://github.com/kovidgoyal/kitty): Cross-platform, fast, feature-rich, GPU based terminal